-EIR-Aware Reviews: Our extensive manual inspection of the identified EIRs also revealed that in a tiny fraction (only 30 reviews) the reviewer simply refers to other EIRs to complain and indicate its awareness and inform other users of such incentivized reviews.
+EIR-Aware Reviews: Our extensive manual inspection of the identified EIRs also revealed that in a tiny fraction (only 30 reviews) the reviewer simply refers to other EIRs to complain about them, indicate his/her awareness and inform other users of such incentivized reviews.
 However, these reviews are not incentivized themselves.
-To exclude these reviews, we manually checked random samples of reviews and found that aware reviews contain one of the following terms (who received-with the line "i received-which say they received-their so-called "honest").
-Here is an example of such a review:
+To exclude these reviews, we manually checked random samples of reviews and found that these EIR-aware reviews contain one of the following terms (who received-with the line "i received-which say they received-their so-called "honest").